 COVID-19 Scams, Advice and Guidance

-While the move out of the COVID-19 levels system to beyond level zero is cause for optimism, it is important we continue to act carefully and remain vigilant to scams.
-Criminals are continuing to adapt well-known techniques to the latest COVID-19 rules to extort money, steal personal information and gain access to homes.
+While the roll out of the coronavirus booster vaccine programme is cause for optimism against the dominant variant strains of Delta and Omicron, it is important we continue to act carefully and remain vigilant to scams.
+Criminals are continuing to adapt well-known techniques to the latest COVID-19 strains and rules and are jumping on our fears about the pandemic to extort money, steal personal information and gain access to homes.

 COVID-19 related scams mostly relate to contact tracing, online shopping, crisis grants, vaccinations, vaccination passports and letters about fake coronavirus rules and regulations and are being sent to residents and businesses alike.

 Examples include fake NHS emails offering a digital coronavirus passport which allow travelling safely and freely around the world without having to self-isolate.
 The links in these emails lead to fake but convincing NHS websites which ask for personal and financial information.
 Residents are reminded to NEVER click on links in unsolicited emails, no matter how legitimate they look.
-Anyone looking for proof of vaccination for foreign travel can request a printed copy by calling the COVID-19 Status Helpline on 0808 196 8565 or by visiting the vaccination status section of the Scottish NHS Inform website.
+Anyone looking for proof of vaccination for foreign travel should contact the COVID-19 Status Helpline on 0808 196 8565 or visit the vaccination status section of the Scottish NHS Inform website .

-In other reports, fake NHS texts, emails and calls have emerged telling people they are eligible to apply for the COVID-19 vaccination.
+In other reports, fake NHS texts, emails and calls have emerged telling people they are eligible to apply for the COVID-19 vaccination or booster dose.
 Messages contain a link to a convincingly fake NHS page which asks for personal and financial data which the scammers use to buy goods, obtain credit in the victim’s name, or to create a false identity, likely to be used for other criminal purposes.
-There have also been very worrying reports of scammers posing as NHS staff who have visited vulnerable people at home and offered them the vaccination for a fee, or even administered fake vaccines.
-Highland residents are reminded that the COVID-19 vaccination is only available on the NHS and you do not need to apply for it, you will be contacted by NHS Highland when it is your turn on the priority list to receive it.
-The vaccine is free for everyone, therefore any contact asking for your personal information, proof of identity or bank details to receive the vaccine, is a scam and you should not engage.
+There have also been very worrying reports of scammers posing as NHS staff who have visited vulnerable people at home and offered them the vaccine for a fee, or even administered fake vaccines.
+Highland residents are reminded that the COVID-19 vaccinations and booster dose is only available on the NHS.
+The vaccines are free for everyone, therefore any contact asking for your personal information, proof of identity or bank details to receive the vaccine, is a scam and you should not engage.
+To book an appointment for a COVID-19 vaccine or booster, visit https://www.nhsinform.scot/covid-19-vaccine.

-With COVID-19 restrictions easing and the summer weather arriving, it is important to be vigilant of rogue trader fraud on the doorstep, especially targeting elderly and vulnerable residents.
-Doorstep crime reports highlight bogus workers posing as staff from energy supply companies, charities and the council and rogue traders providing unnecessary, substandard, and overpriced rubbish removal, general exterior property and garden works.
+It is important to remain vigilant to rogue trader fraud on the doorstep, especially targeting elderly and vulnerable residents.
+Doorstep crime reports highlight bogus workers posing as council workers and staff from utilities companies and rogue traders providing unnecessary, substandard, and overpriced maintenance work such as roofing repairs, general exterior property works and gardening.
 Doorstep crime instances can have a devastating and lasting effect on victims from damage to home and property and financial loss that impacts heavily on their health and emotional wellbeing.
 Highland residents are reminded to be wary of any flyer put through the door and people coming to the door uninvited, offering goods and services.
 If in doubt, don’t answer the door and never allow an uninvited caller access to your home unless you can verify their authenticity and who they are.
 Suspicious workmen can be reported to Police Scotland on 101.
 Wherever possible please keep a note of the registration number of the vehicle and any other details for passing on.
 Anyone wishing to have work done on their property or garden, is advised to obtain three quotes from reputable traders.
 These quotes will allow a better understanding of the amount of work that is involved in doing the job, it will give confidence that the person doing the job is capable and it will indicate how much the job will cost.

-Highland residents are urged to report Covid-19 related scams to Trading Standards via Advice Direct Scotland on 0808 800 9060 or through www.consumeradvice.scot.
-Anyone concerned they may have been the victim of a scam should speak to their bank immediately and report the incident to Police Scotland on 101.
+Highland residents are urged to report Covid-19 related scams to Trading Standards via Advice Direct Scotland on 0808 800 9060 or through its website www.advice.scot and report the incident to Police Scotland on 101.

 Highland residents in need of financial support can contact the Council’s Welfare Support Team on 0800 090 1004 or by email to email@example.com.